GoLearnToCode/kiei924-winter16/workbook/final.md

     * Recipes or restaurants to try
     * Anything else!

-Commit and sync your code to your username.github.io project by 11:59pm on Monday, December 7.
+Commit and sync your code to your username.github.io project by 11:59pm on Sunday, February 7.